bodrick/awesome/TOPICS.md

 *   [LibrePhotos/librephotos](https://github.com/LibrePhotos/librephotos) - A self-hosted open source photo management service.
 This is the repository of the backend.
 *   [hooram/ownphotos](https://github.com/hooram/ownphotos) - Self hosted alternative to Google Photos
 *   [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers

-## ssh

-*   [mikeroyal/Self-Hosting-Guide](https://github.com/mikeroyal/Self-Hosting-Guide) - Self-Hosting Guide.
-Learn all about  locally hosting (on premises & private web servers) and managing software applications by yourself or your organization.
-Including Cloud, LLMs, WireGuard, Automation, Home Assistant, and Networking.
-*   [cyd01/KiTTY](https://github.com/cyd01/KiTTY) - :computer: KiTTY, a free telnet/ssh client for Windows
-*   [cedrozor/myrtille](https://github.com/cedrozor/myrtille) - A native HTML4 / HTML5 Remote Desktop Protocol and SSH client
-*   [xtermjs/xterm.js](https://github.com/xtermjs/xterm.js) - A terminal for the web
-*   [browsh-org/browsh](https://github.com/browsh-org/browsh) - A fully-modern text-based browser, rendering to TTY and browsers
-*   [Terminals-Origin/Terminals](https://github.com/Terminals-Origin/Terminals) - Terminals is a secure, multi tab terminal services/remote desktop client.
-It uses Terminal Services ActiveX Client (mstscax.dll).
-The project started from the need of controlling multiple connections simultaneously.
-It is a complete replacement for the mstsc.exe (Terminal Services) client.
-This is official source moved from Codeplex.
-*   [sshnet/SSH.NET](https://github.com/sshnet/SSH.NET) - SSH.NET is a Secure Shell (SSH) library for .NET, optimized for parallelism.
-*   [mRemoteNG/mRemoteNG](https://github.com/mRemoteNG/mRemoteNG) - mRemoteNG is the next generation of mRemote, open source, tabbed, multi-protocol, remote connections manager.

 ## swagger